Heavy Rains Across Ontario Increase Risk of Flooding: Water and Electricity Are a Lethal Mix

 - The contractor is required to take out an electrical permit with ESA so there is a record of the work;

-- When the contractor completes the work, ESA will confirm work has been done according to the Ontario Electrical Safety Code and power can be reconnected;
+- When the contractor completes the work, ESA will confirm work has been done safely and power can be reconnected;

-- ESA will inform the utility that it is safe to reconnect your power; the utility will restore power when it is able to do so.
+- ESA will inform the utility that it is safe to reconnect; the utility will reconnect when it is able to do so.

-For more flood safety information or to find a Licensed Electrical Contractor in your area visit www.esasafe.com.
+For more information or to find a Licensed Electrical Contractor in your area visit www.esasafe.com and use the Contractor Look Up tool directly from the homepage.

 About the Electrical Safety Authority